TeachingDataScience/disaster-tracker/README.md

-ReliefWeb Disaster App
+ReliefWeb Disaster Tracker
 ======================

 ReliefWeb is an organization that tracks international disaster preparedness and response.
-This application combines ReliefWeb's new [REST API](http://labs.reliefweb.int/) with a custom-built [Twitter timeline-processing script](https://github.com/developmentseed/twitter-server) to give authoritative, real-time updates on an occuring disaster.
+This application combines ReliefWeb's new [REST API](http://labs.reliefweb.int/) with a custom-built [Twitter timeline-processing script](https://github.com/developmentseed/twitter-server) to give authoritative, real-time updates on an occurring disaster.

 This application's goal is to give an example of what developers can build with the ReliefWeb API, as well as create a re-usable disaster-specific app that can be rolled out quickly to track a natural disaster.